The Rock Thinks 'It's a Real Possibility' He Runs for President in GQ Exclusive

 While a run for president from The Rock may have once seemed inconceivable, Trump's elevation to the highest office in the land has potentially made it far more possible for those with no political experience to reach that level.

-Johnson winning the presidency wouldn't be unprecedented, as Ronald Reagan was an actor prior to taking the office as well.

 The Rock is one of the highest-grossing movie stars in the world, and he is regarded as one of the most charismatic figures in existence as well, stemming from his time as a WWE Superstar.
+In addition, his winning the presidency wouldn't be unprecedented, as Ronald Reagan was an actor prior to taking the office.